Julie Hynes

-Julie Hynes (born January 15, 1989 in St. John's, Newfoundland as Julie Devereaux) is a Canadian curler from Newfoundland and Labrador.
-She currently plays second on Team Stacie Curtis.
+Julie Hynes (born January 15, 1989, in St. John's, Newfoundland as Julie Devereaux) is a Canadian curler from Newfoundland and Labrador.

 Career

 Junior career

 Hynes joined her sister Stacie Curtis' junior team in 2004 as her second.
 They would represent Newfoundland and Labrador at the 2005 Canadian Junior Curling Championships, finishing with a 5–7 record.
 The sisters returned to the Juniors in 2006, this time with Hynes throwing lead rocks.
 There they finished with a 5–6 record.
 2007 would be their breakthrough year, when they represented their province for a third time.
 Team win finished in first place after the round robin at the 2007 Canadian Junior Curling Championships.
 The team then dispelled Manitoba in the final to claim the Canadian Junior championship crown.
 The rink represented Canada at the 2007 World Junior Curling Championships, where they would win a silver medal, after losing to Scotland's Sarah Reid in the final.

 With Curtis graduating from the junior ranks, Hynes would form her own junior team with Stephanie Davis, Jessica Mouland and Erica Trickett.
 The team would represent Newfoundland and Labrador at the 2008 Canadian Junior Curling Championships.
 Hynes led her rink to a 5–7 record.